-Students receiving Latin honors, Aquinas Scholars cords and Delta Epsilon Sigma cords have been notified by email from Academic Affairs about pick-up dates.
+Students receiving Latin honors, Aquinas Scholars cords and Delta Epsilon Sigma cords will be notified by email from Academic Affairs about pick-up dates prior to spring break.

-Aquinas Scholars cords and certificates will be distributed at the Aquinas Scholars Honors convocation on Tuesday, May 14.
-Invitations have been sent by email to eligible students.
-Please contact Kathy Tischler, firstname.lastname@example.org if you have any questions.
+Aquinas Scholars cords and certificates will be distributed at the Aquinas Scholars Honors Convocation on Tuesday, May 14.
+Invitations will be sent by email to eligible students prior to spring break.
+Please contact Kathy Tischler at firstname.lastname@example.org if you have any questions regarding the distribution.

 All other honors should be collected from the sponsoring department or student organization.
 Please contact that department or organization directly for pick-up times.

-Students and faculty members should not leave valuables in the arena during lineup.
+Students and faculty members should not leave valuables during lineup.

 Students and faculty should wear comfortable shoes with a low heel.
-You will be walking a distance from the line up area to the stadium during the procession.
+You will be walking a distance during the procession.

-We request that you do not bring items into the stadium that might distract from the dignity of the ceremony, or create any action that interferes with the ceremony.
+We request that you do not bring items into the convention center that might distract from the dignity of the ceremony, or create any action that interferes with the ceremony.
 Thank you for demonstrating your support and giving the ceremony the dignity and honor that it richly deserves.

 Important Note: Possession or consumption of alcohol is strictly prohibited during the procession and ceremony.